ubc-library-rc/gis-spatial-stories/content/resources-web-mapping.md

 ---
 # Resources for web mapping
 {: .no_toc}
-This page will inventory a variety of platforms, tools, and resources for web mapping.
+This page inventories and evaluates a variety of platforms, tools, and resources for web mapping.

 <details open markdown="block">
   <summary>
-    Table of contents
+    On this page:
   </summary>
   {: .text-delta }
  - TOC